Here's what you need to know about the NYC housing lottery and the interview process.

 Whatever the reason, the housing lottery has been in place for years and was conceived to provide otherwise unaffordable housing to middle and lower-middle-class families.
 Today, affordable housing is a centerpiece of Mayor De Blasio’s administration.
 He hopes to have over 300,000 mostly rent-stabilized apartments handed out by 2026.
 Since he became mayor, the number of houses in the lottery has increased.

+No, your rent does not change despite fluctuations in your income.
 The apartments available through the housing are typically rent-stabilized, which means that the terms of the lease and rent increases, etc., are regulated by New York City and State.
-While you will be required to report your income annually, your rent will not change despite fluctuations in your income.
+While you will be required to report your income annually, your rent will not increase if you start earning more money.

 Surprisingly, folks with relatively high, middle-class and upper-middle-class incomes are eligible for the lottery.
 A person with a $120,000 salary can apply.
 So can the head of a household with an income of $200,000 if there are six people in the family.